MicrosoftDocs/biztalk-docs/biztalk/core/configure-automatic-deployment-with-visual-studio-team-services-in-biztalk.md

 ## Overview

-Using Visual Studio Team Services, you can automatically deploy [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] applications to different BizTalk environments.
+Using Azure DevOps, you can automatically deploy [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] applications to different BizTalk environments.

 Typically, there are two roles involved:

 - BizTalk developer creates the application, and builds it locally.
 Then, checks the application into Git or Team Foundation Version Control.
-- VSTS admin creates the build and release definitions, and deploys to the BizTalk application to different environments (Dev, UAT, Production).
+- Azure DevOps admin creates the build and release definitions, and deploys to the BizTalk application to different environments (Dev, UAT, Production).

-If you’ve never used VSTS, this walkthrough may be challenging.
+If you’ve never used Azure DevOps, this walkthrough may be challenging.
 It does require some understanding of git, including cloning, and pushing changes.

-We show you how to setup VSTS with [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)], and add your first application to deploy.
-We recommend you refer to the [VSTS guidance](https://docs.microsoft.com/vsts/user-guide/), as the VSTS UI changes.
+We show you how to setup Azure DevOps with [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)], and add your first application to deploy.
+We recommend you refer to the [VSTS guidance](https://docs.microsoft.com/vsts/user-guide/), as the Azure DevOps UI changes.

 ## Before you begin

-* Have your Visual Studio Team Services (VSTS) account ready.
+* Have Azure DevOps account ready.
 Don't have one?
 [Sign up for Visual Studio Team Services](https://www.visualstudio.com/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services).
-* If you already have a VSTS Agent installed on your BizTalk computer, then the existing agent is overwritten with the latest VSTS Agent.
+* If you already have a Azure DevOps Agent installed on your BizTalk computer, then the existing agent is overwritten with the latest Azure DevOps Agent.
 You may have to update your [VSTS service to align with the new agent](https://www.visualstudio.com/docs/build/actions/agents/v2-windows#replace-an-agent).

 ## Prerequisites

-* Some experience and knowledge with creating and working with definitions in VSTS.
-If you're brand new to VSTS, these may be good resources:
+* Some experience and knowledge with creating and working with definitions in Azure DevOps.
+If you're brand new to Azure DevOps, these may be good resources:

   [Visual Studio Team Services overview](https://www.visualstudio.com/docs/overview)
   [CI/CD for newbies](https://www.visualstudio.com/docs/build/get-started/ci-cd-part-1)